Codecademy/docs/content/general/concepts/algorithm/terms/merge-sort/merge-sort.md

 ## MergeSort Method

 **Divide:**
-  - Base Case: If the input array `data` has only one element, it's already sorted, so return.
+  - `Base Case`: If the input array `data` has only one element, it's already sorted, so return.
-  - Split: Divide the array into two halves, `left` and `right`, of approximately equal size.
+  - `Split`: Divide the array into two halves, `left` and `right`, of approximately equal size.

 Conquer: